PecanProject/pecan/models/ed/README.md

 ## Installation

-You can install the development version of `PEcAn.ED` from r-universe like so:
+You can install the development version of `PEcAn.ED2` from r-universe like so:

 ``` r
 # Enable repository from pecanproject